Navigating Corporate Crimes: Understanding and Responding to Criminal Charges Against Your Business

 1. Hire an Experienced Defense Attorney

 The first and arguably most crucial step is to consult an experienced criminal defense attorney with a specialization in white-collar crimes.
-An attorney will help you understand the charges, examine the potential consequences and guide you through the criminal legal process.
+An criminal appeals lawyer can help you understand the charges, examine the potential consequences and guide you through the criminal legal process.

 2. Preserve Evidence